 Sydney has a comprehensive and safe public transport system which includes a network of trains, buses, ferries, monorail and light rail.
 Students can get discount tickets and weekly transport passes.
 There are also many taxis available.

-Bus, Train, Ferry Prices and Timetables
+Bus, Train, Ferry Timetables and Tickets

 The GCA campus is one train stop from Central Station and four stops from the airport.
 There are also several bus stops surrounding the campus.
 This combination provides simple, safe and easily accessible transport to anywhere in Sydney as well as allowing for connections to anywhere in Australia.